acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 Sun, 24 Mar 2019 12:17:57

 &ldquo;There are some things that cannot be verified, or falsified.
 These would include all axioms of logic; even those of post-modern &ldquo;paraconsistent&rdquo; logics, wherein the very Law of Non-Contradiction is (implausibly) denied, but which are axiomatic on their own terms.
 We are out the door of &ldquo;science&rdquo; when we discuss logic; or the principles of mathematics for that matter.
 All we can say is that the world makes sense on axioms; and not otherwise.

 &ldquo;For science, or human knowledge more broadly, God is not an hypothesis, but an Axiom.
 Start in Aristotle, if you will, to see that the world has no purchase on sense, without the Unmoved Mover.
 The &ldquo;Five Ways&rdquo; by which the inevitability of God was demonstrated by Thomas Aquinas, and the related ways in which this was done by others before and after him, are easily misunderstood, because they are not proofs of an hypothesis but recursions.
 They show that, without that &ldquo;God Axiom,&rdquo; there can be no causation, no change, no being in itself, no gradation, no direction to an end.
 We need a Still Point, from which to depart.
 It cannot be hypothesized.
 It is too simple for that.
 You need to assume it even to contradict it.&rdquo;&mdash;<a href="https://www.davidwarrenonline.com/2019/03/23/the-cosmic-duh/" rel="noopener noreferrer" target="_blank">David Warren</a>

 ## Sloth
 <link>http://www.consultingsmiths.com/sloth/</link>
 Mon, 08 Apr 2019 02:40:41

 &ldquo;One of the more misunderstood of the cardinal sins is sloth.
 Most see it merely as laziness, but there is more to it than that.
-Let&rdquo;s take a moment and consider some aspects of this cardinal sin.
+Let&rsquo;s take a moment and consider some aspects of this cardinal sin.

 &ldquo;The Greek word we translate as sloth is á¼€ÎºÎ·Î´Î¯Î± akedia (a = absence + kedos = care), meaning indifference or negligence.
 St. Thomas Aquinas speaks of sloth as sorrow for spiritual good.
 By it, we shun spiritual good as too toilsome (cf Summa Theologica II-II 35,2).

-&ldquo;Some modern commentators describe sloth as a &ldquo;don&rdquo;t care&rdquo; feeling.
+&ldquo;Some modern commentators describe sloth as a &ldquo;don&rsquo;t care&rdquo; feeling.
 Some even say it is a kind of falling out of love with God and the things of God (cf Rev 2:4).
 On account of sloth, the idea of right living and the gift of a transformed humanity inspires not joy, but aversion or even disgust because it is seen as too difficult or as requiring the setting aside of currently enjoyed or sinful pleasures.
 Through sloth, many experience sorrow rather than joy or zeal in following God and receiving a transformed human life.
 They are distressed at the prospect of what might have to occur should they embrace the faith more deeply.

 &ldquo;Sloth also tends to dismiss the power of grace, focusing instead on the &ldquo;trouble&rdquo; or effort involved in walking in the Christian way.